Time No. 2 – Before and After

 Once the image looks great on screen, I then use the global contrast adjustment to push the contrast even further so that it will print with the same “pop” that it has on screen.
 Remember that a monitor uses transmitted light and that always makes things look better than it will on a print.
 The reason for this is that a print uses reflected light which is quite dull and flat by comparison.
 By pushing the contrast further than you think you should, it will help ensure the printed piece looks good.

 For me, the appeal of this image is it’s simplicity, it’s detailed contrasts and the compressed perspective.
 Death valley is really a spectacular place, especially in the winter.
 I go each January and just revel in the timeless solitude.

 P.S.
-What I don’t like side by side comparisons is that someone always writes and says “I like the color image better!”
+What I don’t like about side by side comparisons is when someone always writes and says “I like the color image better!”
 I’m just kidding of course, we all have our individual tastes and mine just runs to the black and white.